Limited time discount

 What are demographic survey questions?

-Why are demographic questions important?
+Why are demographic questions important in surveys?

 How many demographic questions should I include?

-How do I ensure demographic questions are inclusive?
+How do I handle income questions sensitively?

 How do I analyze demographic survey data?